Moving from continuous to discrete symmetry in the 2D XY model: Discrete approximations of continuous symmetry

 Here we compare different ways to approximate the continuous XY model with a fixed number of states in the tensor network representation.
 In particular we compare the truncation of the XY model expanded in the character basis \cite{Liu:2013nsa} to the $Z_N$ clock model for the same number of states.

 We first look at the effect of truncation on the specific heat, $C_V = -T \partial_T^2 F$, versus temperature, $T$, with varying number of states.
 Here, $F = - (\ln Z)/(\beta V)$ is the free energy.
-The specific heat is determined from the second derivative of a seven-point polynomial fit to the free energy.
-The results in this section were obtained at $D_{cut}=40$.
+While the specific heat does not exhibit critical behavior in the 2D XY model, and is therefore not a reliable indicator of the location of the phase transitions, it still serves as a qualitative indicator of the phase structure of the theory.
+For this purpose we obtained the specific heat results at $D_{cut}=40$, from the second derivative of a seven-point polynomial fit to the free energy.
+We will also consider another observable that is critical below.

 In the case of the XY model, Fig.~\ref{fig:cvxy}, for all values of the initial bond dimension $D$, we see a peak in $C_V$ around $T \approx 1$ which is larger than the BKT transition temperature of $T_c^{XY} \approx 0.89$ \cite{hasenbusch2005two,PhysRevE.89.013308,jha2020critical,ueda2021resolving}.
-While the peak of $C_V$ does not match the transition temperature (as was previously known), it still happens to correlate well with the phase structure of the theory (which we can see from other observables below).
 The height of the $D=3$ peak is very different from the rest ($D\geq 5$).
-This is likely related to the fact that the three state clock model is in a different universality class than for $N\ge 5$.
 We also see $C_V$ rise again at low temperature.
 This is more pronounced at small $D$ and the effect moves to lower temperatures for larger $D$.
-At $D=15$, the specific heat matches that from larger $D$ (up to $D=40$) very well down to $T=0.2$.
+At $D=15$, the specific heat matches that from larger $D$ (up to $D=39$) within $0.1\%$ difference down to $T=0.2$.

 We can compare the results from the truncated XY model to those of the clock models for the same number of states.
 In Fig. \ref{fig:cvn} we show the specific heat versus temperature for the $N$-state clock models over the same range of $N$ as for $D$ before.
 Again we see that for three states, the behavior deviates from the rest, but it is even more enhanced in this case.
 For $N \ge 5$ the model develops a clear second peak in the specific heat at lower temperature.
 The $N=5$ specific heat is closer to $N \ge 7$ than for $N=3$, but still deviates fairly significantly.
 For $N\ge 7$ the peak around $T=1$ remains consistent among the models with the main difference being the lower temperature peak moving towards $T=0$ as $N$ increases.
 The deviations at lower temperature are larger for the same number of states as for the truncated XY case.